 We now prepare the ground for the statement of our new contributions by briefly recalling the state of affairs, beginning with the special-relativistic limit where one ``switches gravity off'' by formally setting Newton's constant of universal gravitation $G\to 0$.
 In the absence of gravity the default Dirac operator of hydrogenic ions is

 acting on four-component complex bi-spinor wave functions $\Psi$ on the minimal domain $\big(C^\infty_c (\RR^3\backslash\{0\})\big)^4\subset \big(L^2(\RR^3)\big)^4$.
-As shown first by Weidmann \cite{Weidmann71}, when treating $Z$ as a positive real parameter, this special-relativistic Dirac hamiltonian for hydrogenic ions with purely electrical Coulomb interactions is essentially self-adjoint on $\big(C^\infty_c(\Rset^3\backslash\{0\})\big)^4$ for $Z\leq \sqrt{3}/2\alphaS (\approx 118.677)$; cf. \cite{Thaller}.
-This covers all empirically known nuclei, which includes not only those that occur in nature ($Z\leq 92$) but also all those produced artificially in nuclear reactors or heavy ion collisions ($Z\leq 118$).
+As shown first by Weidmann \cite{Weidmann71}, when treating $Z$ as a positive real parameter, this special-relativistic Dirac operator for hydrogenic ions with purely electrical Coulomb interactions is essentially self-adjoint on $\big(C^\infty_c(\Rset^3\backslash\{0\})\big)^4$ for $Z \leq \sqrt{3}/2\alphaS (\approx 118.677)$; cf. \cite{Thaller}.
+This covers all empirically known nuclei, not only those that occur in nature ($Z\leq 92$) but also all those produced artificially in nuclear reactors or heavy ion collisions ($Z\leq 118$).
 Its discrete energy spectrum coincides with the well-known Sommerfeld fine structure formula